jnozzi/cocoadev.com/markdown/SortingQuestion.md

 FYI, good qsort implementations will attempt to determine if the array is already sorted or falls into some other worst-case state and use a different sort. *--this is not unique for qsort.*

-One thing General/MergeSort has going for it is that it is a stable sort, which preserves relative order for items that match the same (like if you had a list that was sorted by first name, then you sorted it by last name, folks with the same last name would find their first names sorted correctly).
-General/QuickSort isn't a stable sort, so the folks with the same last name would have an unpredictable ordering.
-But if you don't need a stable sort, then the General/QuickSort variations which avoid the worst-case scenario are the way to go.
+One thing MergeSort has going for it is that it is a stable sort, which preserves relative order for items that match the same (like if you had a list that was sorted by first name, then you sorted it by last name, folks with the same last name would find their first names sorted correctly).
+QuickSort isn't a stable sort, so the folks with the same last name would have an unpredictable ordering.
+But if you don't need a stable sort, then the QuickSort variations which avoid the worst-case scenario are the way to go.

 ----

-Another interesting approach to sorting is the set of General/BucketSort algorithms.
-A common example is General/RadixSort which is O(mn) (n = size of the data set, m = log_{radix}(largest number is data set) = usually bounded by some predictable constant).
+Another interesting approach to sorting is the set of BucketSort algorithms.
+A common example is RadixSort which is O(mn) (n = size of the data set, m = log_{radix}(largest number is data set) = usually bounded by some predictable constant).

-General/RadixSort takes advantage of the aforementioned "stability" to get essentially linear time.
+RadixSort takes advantage of the aforementioned "stability" to get essentially linear time.
 As a result, it is also a stable sorting algorithm.

---General/JeffDisher
+--JeffDisher

-*General/RadixSort was first published 75 years ago (1929) and has been used in mechanical devices for sorting punch cards.
+*RadixSort was first published 75 years ago (1929) and has been used in mechanical devices for sorting punch cards.
 I think it is mainly of theoretical interest today.*

 *Yet another interesting approach is the counting sort, which runs in O(max(n, m)) time, where m is the highest number in the set (it only works for integers).*

-http://codercorner.com/General/RadixSortRevisited.htm - Some more information about a modern General/RadixSort implementation. --General/OwenAnderson
+http://codercorner.com/RadixSortRevisited.htm - Some more information about a modern RadixSort implementation. --OwenAnderson

 ----

 A practical question you might want to ask for an application is whether the order produced by the sort is constant; e.g. sort by column A, then sort by column B, then sort by column A again (then C, then A, etc), is the order the same as the first time?
 While quicksort is "faster" (in the elegant sense, not necessarily in user experience), you'll need something else to preserve ordering or otherwise "equivalent" elements.
 Given the practically small time difference between sorting algorithms, this is often a bigger concern for the user.
-Another problem with General/QuickSort is that it tends to do worse on partially sorted data than other algorithms (added overhead for pivot selection, or just paying the penalty for picking bad pivot), and data is very often partially sorted in practice.
+Another problem with QuickSort is that it tends to do worse on partially sorted data than other algorithms (added overhead for pivot selection, or just paying the penalty for picking bad pivot), and data is very often partially sorted in practice.

 ----

 This page http://www.cs.ubc.ca/spider/harrison/Java/sorting-demo.html has visual demonstration of a dozen different sorts.
 Also, I did code a quick benchmark comparing bubble sort, merge sort and std::sort -- my merge sort could be optimized, but since this thread originated from the discussion of time complexity, the most interesting thing is how the functions scale.
 The sort was run 1024 times on each set size, and the set was generated with rand().
 The time reported is in seconds.

-Elements  std::sort  General/MergeSort  Hybrid  General/BubbleSort
+Elements  std::sort  MergeSort  Hybrid  BubbleSort
 ========  =========  =========  ======  ==========
        1       0.00       0.00    0.00        0.00
        2       0.00       0.00    0.00        0.00